 The office wall in one of my former jobs had a cartoon with two drunks slumped in an alleyway bemoaning their fate.
 One was saying to the other, “It all started to go wrong when I realised the backups hadn’t been working…” He at least had been trying to use backups.

 Sometimes people fear trusting data to computers, worried that a wrong key press may result in valuable information being lost.
 That is to get things wrong: data is safer on computers because it is much easier to do regular backups.
 Data stored any other way is difficult to backup; reams of photocopies are no match for the simplicity of a computer backup.
-If you want your data to be safe, put it on a computer and then do regular, proper backups.
+If you want your data to be safe, give it to a computer and then do regular, proper backups.

 There’s more about the importance of backups and how to have a sensible system in Chapter 41 of 101 Ways To Win An Election.
 As that chapter starts: “You can’t stop things going wrong; you can stop them turning into disasters.”